 Malware is a threat to both individuals and institutions.
 According to USA Today, in the months of April, May, and June of 2018, 765 million people were affected by data breaches and cyberattacks resulting in losses surpassing tens of millions of dollars.
 We will learn how we can do our part to protect ourselves and our university.

-Related Infosec.byu.edu pages: , Objectives
+Related Infosec.byu.edu pages: Virus and Malware Protection, Backing Up Your Data

+Objectives

 Define what malware is and its different forms.